 10-Minute Chipotle Steak Tacos

-- 1 lb. fajita cut steak (or thinly sliced steak)
+- 1 lb. fajita steak thinly sliced, or another cut.

 - 2 limes

-- 2 tablespoons olive oil, plus more for skillet
+- 2 tablespoons extra-virgin olive oil plus more for skillet

-- 1/2 cup finely chopped yellow or red onion
+- 1/2 cup yellow or red onion chopped

 - 8 corn tortillas